kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.metadata.generateName` is not supported.
 If it is set, the request will be rejected.

 `.metadata.name` must be identical to `.spec.podRef.uid` or the request will be rejected.
-The Pod matching the `.spec.target.podRef.name` will be obtained from the admission plugin lister.
-If the `.spec.target.podRef.uid` does not match with the pod's UID or no pod is found, the request will be rejected.
 For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.

 The API is designed to be extensible to include additional evictable targets (e.g., Workload, PVCs).
 Currently, the `.spec.target.podRef` field is required, but we might change this to include additional references in the future.

-The new Workload API groups a set of pods that may not handle individual pod evictions well.
-It may be preferable to target the Workload resource.
-In the v1alpha1 version of the EvictionRequest API, pods referencing Workloads will be ignored.
-Therefore, we will reject any EvictionRequest that has a `.spec.workloadRef`.
-We will consider [Workload API Support](#workload-api-support) later.

 `.spec.requesters` must have at least one requester.
 The requester names must pass `IsFullyQualifiedDomainName` validation.

 `.status` is set to empty on creation.

+Additional validation will be done on the controller side.
+For more details, see: [Validation](#validation).

 ##### UPDATE